kudoichika/Ultimate-ERS-iOS/README.md

 - Uses Socket.IO (with websockets/no pooling) to maintain realtime connection and updates
 - Passport.js to simplify authentication
 - Other libraries for cookie storage and MongoDB interfacing
+- Chalk for some cool colored game/server logs

 ### License
 This project is copyrighted under the [Apache 2.0 License](https://github.com/kudoichika/Ultimate-ERS-Server/blob/master/LICENSE).